JakubOrsula/ibkr-autobalancer/README.md

 Demos and working code to implement some basic DCA like strategies are included.

+Help is needed and appreciated!
+If you are able and willing open a pull request!
+I might make some issues and specify how they should be implemented and label them as good first issue.

 ## Strategies

 ### SPY buy and hold - implemented